NoorulHuda-Mali/HeatGuard-FortyGuard/README.md

 ## Acknowledgments

-- [FortyGuard](https://github.com/FortyGuard-Tech/temperature-api-quickstart) — environmental data API this prototype is built around.
+- [FortyGuard](https://github.com/FortyGuard-Tech/temperature-api-quickstart) — the sponsor API this project was designed around and intends to integrate as its live data source.
 - NWS HeatRisk scale — inspiration for the five-level risk banding.